zpbrent/magictrain/README.md

 magictrain
 ==========

-A bandwidth measurement tool against bandwidth inflation attacks
+A bandwidth measurement tool which can detect bandwidth inflation attacks

 ==========
 Build the tool:<br>